haroon03/bayeslabs.github.io/_posts/2019-07-03-Objective Reinforced Generative Adversarial Network (Part I).md

 <h2>Introduction</h2>
 <b>Objective-Reinforced Generative Adversarial Network (ORGAN)</b> is a modified version of a basic Generative Adversarial Network (GAN).
 Before we dig deep into theory and implementation of ORGAN let me brief you about the basics of GAN.
-A simple GAN is composed of two neural networks,Generator, and the Discriminator.
+A simple GAN is composed of two neural networks, Generator, and the Discriminator.

 <li><b> Generator(G):</b></li> The main aim of the Generator is to generate fake samples which resemble the true data/distribution so closely, that the discriminator cannot differentiate between the true data and the fake ones, in other words, it tries to fool the discriminator.